Updated: Feb 15

 Take a moment now to write a list of goals you would like to achieve.
 Take it a step further by identifying them on a timeline.
 This is your personal roadmap from A to Z.

 Next, you need to identify where you are on your journey.
 Your current location assesses whether you are meeting today’s lifestyle needs as well as progressing toward your future goals by investing each month to meet each one of them.

 To do this, you need to categorize your spending into three buckets.
 The three buckets are essential, discretionary, and future.
 Essential includes items like keeping a roof over your head and having health insurance.
 Discretionary includes fun experiences such as dining out, traveling, and going to concerts.
 Future is what you are putting away for retirement or for a goal such as that major charitable donation.
-Each is explained further in next week’s blog post.
+Each of these catagories are explained further in the next blog post – How to Create and Maintain Your Budget.
 In order to categorize your spending, you will need to do some research.

 Are you ready to get started?

 Begin with collecting information on where your money is going.
 If you use Mint, You Need a Budget, Quicken or another expense tracking tool, you can simply run a report on your last twelve months of spending.
 Check out this Investopedia article on budget tools if you prefer to use software to track your spending.

 The old fashioned method works well too.
 Gather (perhaps print) your bank, credit card, and other financial statements from the last 4 months.
 Gather your most recent mortgage and auto loan schedule.
 Identify the amount you are putting away each year from your retirement savings including 401k, IRAs, and brokerage accounts.
 You will need to gather enough statements to provide adequate information to write down your actual monthly expenses across a full year.